 You can lay a tarp under the tree, shake it and kill any weevils that fall onto the tarp.
 You'll likely need to treat your tree with insecticides to solve the problem completely, however.
 Apply a pesticide in the spring that contains carbaryl, spinosad or esfenvalerate.

 Aside from the plum curculios and maggots, you're most likely to see the usual suspects on your plum tree.
 Aphids, mites, scale insects, beetles and stink bugs may all visit your tree at some point.
-You can remove all these pests with a spray of water from your garden hose or kill them using insecticidal soap.
+You can remove all these pests with a spray of water from your garden hose or kill them using insecticidal soap or neem oil.

 Like all plants, plums are susceptible to bacterial and fungal diseases, and they're most likely to suffer when growing conditions are suboptimal.
-To prevent disease, rake up debris around your trees, prune them properly for good air circulation and irrigate them at the trunk using drip irrigation rather than overhead irrigation.
+To minimize disease, rake up debris around your trees, prune them properly for good air circulation and irrigate them at soil level using drip irrigation rather than overhead irrigation.

 Even with proper gardening hygiene, plums often develop brown rot and powdery mildew.
 Brown rot appears as brown or gray spots on the plant.
 It can ultimately lead to both twig and blossom blights.
 To prevent brown rot and the other issues it can cause, spray your tree with a fungicide once in the spring and again two to three weeks before harvest.

 Plums often contract powdery mildew as well.
 Unlike brown rot, however, powdery mildew is primarily cosmetic and generally not cause for concern.
 Your plant will look as if someone sprinkled it with white flour, but it will still produce plums and function well.
-If powdery mildew bothers you, you can treat it in the spring with a sulfur fungicide.
+If powdery mildew bothers you, you can treat with a sulfur fungicide in spring.